thecodingmachine/csrf-header-check-middleware/README.md

 Limits:
 -------

-- No GET (so if your application modifies state on GET, you are screwed.)
+- This middleware completely bypasses GET requests.
+If your application modifies state on GET requests, you are screwed.
+Of course, modification of state should only happen in POST requests (but please check twice that your routes changing state do ONLY works with POST/DELETE/PUT requests).
-- Expect "Origin" or "Referrer" header to be filled.
-This will often be the case unless you are in a corporate environment with proxies that are fiddling with your request (sometimes done to make the request anonymous).
+- This middleware expects "Origin" or "Referrer" headers to be filled.
+This will often be true unless you are in a corporate environment with proxies that are fiddling with your request.
+For instance, some proxies are known to strip headers in order to make the request anonymous.